zaproxy/zaproxy-website/site/content/blog/2023-09-11-browser-recorder/index.md

 The proposed solution is simple yet powerful: a browser extension that records user interactions while navigating a website.
 These interactions are then intelligently transformed into a Zest script, a human-readable format used in ZAP.
 This script is generated in JSON format, ensuring compatibility and ease of use with ZAP's existing infrastructure.
 This innovative approach eliminates the need for manual scripting, allowing users to focus solely on testing for vulnerabilities.

-## The ZAP Browser Recorder Project: A Closer Look
+## ZAP Browser Recorder: A Closer Look

 The ZAP Browser Recorder project is comprised of two main components: the browser extension and the [Client Side Integration add-on](/docs/desktop/addons/client-side-integration/).
 The browser extension is responsible for recording user interactions, while the Client add-on facilitates communication between the browser extension and ZAP.
 Together, these components form a cohesive solution that streamlines the website testing process.